zestsoftware/zest.releaser/zest/releaser/README.txt

 -------------------

 Zest.releaser originated at `Zest software <http://zestsoftware.nl>`_ so there are some assumptions build-in that might or might not fit you.
+Lots of people are using it in various companies and open source projects, so it'll probably fit :-)

 - If you are using svn, your svn is structured with /trunk, /tags and optionally /branches.
 Both a /trunk or a /branches/something checkout